prashantchawla3/dynatrace_terraform/README.md

 By linking the `management_zone_id` from the `management_zone` module to the IAM module, you ensure that the IAM policies and permissions are associated with the specific management zone created.

-# Code Promotion PR Process from Dev to QA to Prod
+# Code Promotion PR Process from Dev to QA to Prod for Terraform Modules

 ## Introduction
 This guide outlines the process for promoting code changes from Development (Dev) to Quality Assurance (QA) to Production (Prod) for Terraform modules.
 The process ensures that updates are thoroughly tested and reviewed before being made available to customers.